HegemanLab/atomicWeightsDecimal/README.md

 Per IUPAC, only elements with stable isotopes are included.

 Chemical elements can be called from the dictionary using the element's chemical symbol (e.g., `"H"`) as a key which returns a dictionary of weights.
 The dictionary of weights consists of (1) standard weight with the key `standard` and (2) most-abundant isotope weight with the key `abundant`.

-Decimal and integer objects is acceptable and accurate, because arithemtic between the two does not degrade measurement resolution and <sup>12</sup>C has infinite resolution.
+<sup>12</sup>C is the scale-determining reference for atomic mass units and is precisely `12`. atomicWeightsDecimal defines <sup>12</sup>C, the most abundant isotope of Carbon, as `int(12)`.
+Mixing Decimal and Integer objects is acceptable and accurate, because significant arithemtic between the two produces a Decimal without measurement resolution degradation and <sup>12</sup>C has infinite resolution.

 Tab characters are used as whitespace in the dictionary to simplify regex manipulation.